abdallahmoubarak/water-monster/README.md

 - GraphQL is a query language that helps you retrieve specific data from your endpoint APIs in the way and structure you want. because of having a graph database this query method helps in establish connections with the database in the same way that it is structured.

-- Reactjs is a front-end library that helps create reusable components, which helped in the scalblity of the project.
+- Reactjs is a front-end library that helps create reusable components, which helped in the scalability of the project.

 - Apollo server is a library that helps to connect a GraphQL schema to an HTTP server in Node.js.